sebekedithato-oss/fraud-detection-dashboard/README.md

 ⭐ **Portfolio Note**

 This project is part of a growing portfolio focused on solving real-world business problems using data analytics and visualization.

+> 🚀 A business-focused fraud analytics dashboard designed to enable proactive risk detection and faster decision-making.